Heather H.

 About Heather H.

-With nine years of combined experience in the administration of group benefits, human resources management, and overseeing Northern Michigan University's robust benefits offerings, Heather is well-versed in the benefits world.
-She earned her Bachelor's of Science degree with a concentration in mathematics from NMU in 2006 and returned to the School of Education, obtaining her teaching certificate in 2010.
-She applies logic and problem solving to every scenario she approaches.
+With nine years of combined experience in the administration of group benefits, human resources management, and overseeing Northern Michigan University's robust benefits offerings, I am well-versed in the benefits world.
+I earned my Bachelors of Science degree with a concentration in mathematics from NMU in 2006 and returned to the School of Education, obtaining my teaching certificate in 2010.
+I apply logic and problem solving to every scenario I approach.
 Insurance is not so different from mathematics, essentially different languages that one needs the tools to decode.
-Heather enjoys making benefits tangible for the population she serves and relies on data-driven decision making.
-Her passion is in maximizing benefit offerings while minimizing cost.
+I enjoy making benefits tangible for the population I serve and rely on data-driven decision making.
+My passion is in maximizing benefit offerings while minimizing cost.

 I value NMU's commitment to the Okanagan Charter - focusing on wellbeing of person, place, and planet.
 The benefits package, which I oversee, is robust across physical, mental, and financial wellness as well as allowing for considerable time off for work/life balance as well as personal or professional pursuits.
 My ideas are valued and I consistently feel heard by my colleagues and supervisor.
 Many opportunities exist to attend campus events and collaborate with folks in other areas of campus.
 I am appreciated as a full person; not just for the work that I do.